 This report will show you the successful sign-in events, together with the time between the sign-ins, the regions where the sign-ins appeared to originate from, and the estimated travel time between those regions.
 The travel time shown is only an estimate and may be different from the actual travel time between the locations.

 This report attempts to identify user devices that may have become infected and are now part of a botnet.
 We correlate IP addresses of user sign-ins against IP addresses that we know to be in contact with botnet servers.

 Recommendation: This report flags IP addresses, not user devices.
 We recommend that you contact the user and scan all the user’s devices to be certain.
 It is also possible that a user’s personal device is infected, or that someone other than the user, who was using the same IP address as the user, has an infected device.
 For more information about how to address malware infections, see the Malware Protection Center.

 Irregular sign-ins are those that have been identified on the basis of an “impossible travel” condition combined with an anomalous sign-in location and device.
 This may indicate that a hacker has successfully signed in using this account.

 Moreover, by clicking ‘Columns’, you can add or remove information from this audit report.

 In the top right corner of the table you can also adjust the time interval for the data items shown in the report.
 By using the drop-down picklist: yesterday, 7, 14, 30, 60 or 90 days, or custom range, it is possible to filter the information quickly.

 Curious to view this report now?
 If you are already a customer running CoreView you can discover this report under ‘Audit’ tab together with other Azure AD Reports.
-Otherwise, take advantage of our free 14-day trial to check out the most advanced Office 365 management suite on the market.
+Otherwise, take advantage of our free demo to check out the most advanced Office 365 management suite on the market.

 New articles are coming.
 Stay tuned!